Lisdoonvarna: History

 The present town is a comparatively new one by Irish standards, dating mainly from the start of the 19th century.

-The spa official opened in 1845, but the town was visited before by people partaking of the waters.
+The spa officially opened in 1845, but the town was visited before by people partaking of the waters.
 Even by the 1880s, however, the facilities were quite primitive.
 The wells were privately owned by the Guthrie family and were later developed and baths built by the new owner, a Dr. Westropp, who lived in a house overlooking the spa.

 On 11 September 1887, the house of landowner Mike Walsh was attacked by "moonlighters" (members of one of the organized bands of desperados that carried on a system of agrarian outrages in Ireland).
 A detachment of the Royal Irish Constabulary (RIC) defended the house and its owner, and there was heavy fighting in and around the house.
 Head Constable Whelehan was killed.
 All the moonlighters were captured.
 Seven constables, four acting constables and two head constables received the Constabulary Medal for valour.

 The spa prospered into the 20th century.
 In 1920, it was called the "Homberg of the Irish priests".

 The area was officially classified as part of the West Clare Gaeltacht, an Irish-speaking community, until 1956.

 Historical maps of Lisdoonvarna show how the Main Street looked in the nineteenth century.
 It also gives the location of the RIC barracks and the many hotels associated with the town, such as Queen's Hotel and Eagle Hotel, amongst others.

 Arts and culture

-Events
+Matchmaking festival

-In September each year one of Europe's largest matchmaking events is held in the town attracting upwards of 40,000 romantic hopefuls, bachelor farmers and accompanying revellers.
+In September each year since 1857 one of Europe's largest matchmaking events is held in the town attracting upwards of 40,000 romantic hopefuls, bachelor farmers and accompanying revellers.
 The month-long event is an important tourist attraction.
 The current matchmaker is Willie Daly, a fourth-generation matchmaker.

+Music festival

-A now-defunct music festival which took place near the town is celebrated in a song of the same name written by the Irish folk singer Christy Moore.
+The Lisdoonvarna Music Festival took place near the town between 1978 and 1983 and is celebrated in a song written by the Irish folk singer Christy Moore.
 This festival took place until 1983, when the last event was marred by a riot and the accidental drowning of eight people.

 Infrastructure

 Spa

 The spa originally consisted of four wells.
 Copperas Well, on Kilmoon stream, is now closed.
 It was used externally for skin conditions, ulcers and sores.
 The Magnesia and Iron Well remains open in season.
 The Twin Wells offer water rich in iron and sulphur.
-The main Sulphur Well lies at the bottom of the hill.
+The main sulphur well lies at the bottom of the hill.
 All the waters contain iodine.

 The spa park is located at the confluence of the Aille and Gowlaun rivers.
 The spa complex features a Victorian pump house among other amenities.

 Transport

 Bus Éireann route 350 links Lisdoonvarna to several locations: Ennis, Ennistymon, Cliffs of Moher, Doolin, Fanore, Kinvara and Galway.
 There are a number of journeys each way daily.
 Onward rail and bus connections are available at Ennis and Galway.

-Spectacle Bridge, spanning the Aille river, dates from 1850.
+Spectacle Bridge, spanning the Aille River, dates from 1850.